|

 Paris et Helene | Jacques-Louis David, 1748-1825 | Classical art was inspired by ancient Greece and Rome. | Louvre Museum | Photo, ©Peter Kun Frary

-info icon Classical Music Definition
+Classical Music Definition

-Enlightenment icon The Enlightenment
+The Enlightenment

 Declaration of Independence | John Trumbull (1756-1843) | The American Revolution was influenced by the Enlightenment. | Wikimedia Commons

-global icon Global Age
+Global Age

-The Classical Era heralded the arrival of an increasingly cosmopolitan and global society.
-In Europe, monarchs were crowned outside of their homelands: German kings in England, Sweden and Poland, and a Spanish king in Naples.
-National and class differences became less pronounced due to increased travel, trade and intense colonization in Asia, Africa and the Americas.
+The Classical era heralded the arrival of an increasingly cosmopolitan and global society.
+In Europe, monarchs were crowned outside of their homelands: German kings in England, Sweden, and Poland, and a Spanish king in Naples.
+National and class differences became less pronounced due to increased international travel and trade.

 Diana and Cupid | Pompeo Batoni (1708-1787) | Metropolitan Museum of Art

-political power icon Patronage and Political Power
+Patronage and Political Power

-Aristocratic patronage and, to a lesser extent, church patronage of musicians dominated early eighteenth century Europe.
+Aristocratic patronage and, to a lesser extent, church patronage of musicians, dominated early eighteenth century Europe.
 By the end of the century, aristocratic power and cultural influence were in decline.
 Church patronage of music all but disappeared during the Classical era.
 As the nineteenth century dawned, the growing bourgeois or middle class largely replaced royal and church patronage through marketing of concert tickets and publication of sheet music.

 Parthenon | Frederic Edwin Church (1826–1900) | The Greek Parthenon (c.
 447 BCE) influenced neoclassical architecture designs of this era, especially government buildings. | Metropolitan Museum of Art

-music icon Popularization of Music
+Popularization of Music

 Eventually the middle class market undermined noble patronage and musicians began to cater to popular taste.
 Composers learned to meet audiences on their own terms since the tastes of the connoisseur were not valid for the middle class.